Nuclear isomer: Nuclear orbital theory

 Nuclear isomers have long half-lives because their decay to the ground state is highly "forbidden" from the large change in nuclear spin required.
 For example, has a spin of 9 and the lower states have spins 1 and 2.
 Similarly, has a spin of 1/2 and the lower states 7/2 and 9/2.
 Clearly, the latter is less "forbidden" and, as expected, much faster.

-Nuclear transitions, including the 'isomeric' variety, occur not only through gamma-ray emission, but also internal conversion where the transition energy instead ejects an electron from the atom.
-The two process always compete, with gamma emission normally the most common, but as the proportion converted increases with lower energy and also with forbiddenness, it often becomes important for metastable isomers.
+Nuclear transitions, including the 'isomeric' variety, occur not only through gamma-ray emission, but also internal conversion where the transition energy instead ejects an electron from the atom, and internal pair production where the transition energy creates an electron-positron pair that are then ejected from the atom.
+The two processes always compete, with gamma emission normally the most common, but as the proportion converted increases with lower energy and also with forbiddenness, it often becomes important for metastable isomers.
 In fact, the usual decay of involves conversion to the spin-7/2 state, then prompt gamma emission to the spin-9/2 ground state; similarly, could decay through conversion to the spin-2 state, followed by a gamma decay to the ground state.
 This gamma was looked for in, which assumed that to be the likely decay scheme, and not found.

 In isotopes whose ground state is unstable, isomers can decay by the same modes rather than going to the ground state.
 Often both are seen, but rates can differ so much that only one is.
 Both isomers discussed just above have unstable ground states: undergoes beta decay, though slowly (half-life 211 ky) due to forbiddenness, and the isomer, which is less so, beta-decays over 10,000 times faster (though still a small minority of decays); can fall to either beta decay or electron capture, and quickly (half-life 8.15 h) as it is not forbidden, there the isomer is much more so to either as well as to isomeric transition, explaining its stability.